The 10-Minute Interval Session: Science-Backed Protocol

 The 10 minute HIIT workout is the sweet spot: maximum ROI per minute, backed by Gillen 2016 McMaster study.
 Full protocol, science, and best exercises inside.

-The 10-minute HIIT workout has the most rigorous scientific support of any short-session protocol.
-Not because exercise scientists are biased toward brevity, but because a single landmark study provided direct evidence that a 10-minute total session β€” including 2 minutes of warm-up and several minutes of active recovery β€” delivers cardiometabolic improvements comparable to 50-minute moderate endurance training sessions when repeated 3 times per week for 12 weeks.
+The 10-minute HIIT workout has strong scientific support as a time-efficient protocol.
+A single landmark study provided direct evidence that a 10-minute total session (including 2 minutes of warm-up and several minutes of active recovery) delivers cardiometabolic improvements comparable to 50-minute moderate endurance training sessions when repeated 3 times per week for 12 weeks.
 That study is Gillen et al. (2016), published in PLOS ONE (PMID 27115137), conducted at McMaster University in Hamilton, Canada.
-It is, to date, one of the most cited studies in time-efficient exercise science.
+It is a landmark study in time-efficient exercise science.

 The study design was rigorous.
 Sedentary adults were randomly assigned to three groups: Sprint Interval Training (SIT), Moderate-intensity Continuous Training (MICT), or a control group.
 The SIT group performed 10-minute total sessions consisting of a 2-minute warm-up at 50 watts, three 20-second all-out cycling intervals at maximum resistance with 2-minute recovery periods between each interval, and a 3-minute cool-down.
 The MICT group performed 45 minutes of continuous moderate cycling.
 Both groups trained three times per week for 12 weeks.
 Primary outcomes included VO2peak (cardiovascular fitness), skeletal muscle mitochondrial content, and insulin sensitivity.
 Results: no statistically significant differences between SIT and MICT on any primary outcome measure.
 The SIT group achieved the same adaptations in one-fifth of the time.

 The contrarian point that the Gillen study forces into view: the assumption that cardiovascular adaptation requires prolonged exercise is not mechanistically necessary.
-The physiological driver of cardiovascular adaptation is the intensity of the metabolic signal β€” the degree of oxygen demand, lactate accumulation, and muscle glycogen depletion.
+The physiological driver of cardiovascular adaptation is the intensity of the metabolic signal, the degree of oxygen demand, lactate accumulation, and muscle glycogen depletion.
 Three 20-second all-out efforts are sufficient to generate this signal at the cellular level.
 Time is not the primary variable.
 Intensity is.

 Milanovic et al. (2016, PMID 26243014) corroborate this in their meta-analysis of 18 randomized controlled trials: HIIT was associated with 9.1% greater improvements in VO2max compared to continuous endurance training.
 The size of this advantage grows larger as the HIIT intensity increases and as the comparison duration decreases.
 At the 10-minute vs. 45-minute comparison point, the per-minute ROI of HIIT is at its maximum.